 Doctor of Philosophy (Ph.D.) in Ecology and Evolutionary Biology

-Prospective students may apply to the Interdisciplinary Graduate Program in Ecology & Evolutionary Biology through the TAMU Office of Graduate Studies.
-The overall graduate admission criteria are based on the entire record of the applicant and availability of departmental resources.
-Admission to the Interdisciplinary Graduate Program in EEB will be based upon the following criteria:
+Prospective students may apply to the Interdisciplinary Degree Program in Ecology & Evolutionary Biology through the TAMU Office of Graduate Studies.
+The overall graduate admission criteria are based on the entire record of the applicant and availability of institutional resources.
+Admission to the Interdisciplinary Degree Program in EEB will be based upon the following criteria:

 - Hold a four-year baccalaureate degree from a college or university of recognized standing (i.e., a U.S. or foreign degree recognized as equivalent to a baccalaureate degree from an accredited institution in the U.S.),

 - Show promise of intellectual and academic ability, as evidenced by a minimum of three letters of recommendation from persons capable of judging the applicant’s capabilities, a Statement of Purpose essay, an overall evaluation of the student’s transcript, and the grade point average in the last 60 hours of coursework.

 - Submit, with application, scores on the General Test of the Graduate Record Examination (GRE), which will be evaluated in a manner that complies with House Bill 1641.